Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* The Site displays a greeting message, using the Username stored in local storage, and offers Users the chance to choose up to five different Categories from a possible 15 options.
+* The Site displays a greeting message, using the Username stored in local storage, and offers Users the chance to choose up to five different categories from a possible 15 options.
 This allows them to select a total of 50 questions (This number was due to a maximum request of 50 questions per Fetch from Opentdb.com on their user guidelines).

 <br>